kirillstrelets/MULTIPLE-SERVER-INVENTORY-SHELL-SCRIPT/README.md

-> This script currently supports only rhel 7.x and 8.x (ubuntu servers will be added in future release)
+> This script currently supports only RHEL and Debian-based systems

 ----
 ## How to use this script